nutt318/Ubuntu-Redis-Config/README.md

 ## Setup for additional Instances (if needed)
 Start at "Start setup for additional Instances (if needed)" Replace any mention of 6380 to 6381

+If more instances are needed continue upping the port numbers by 1